top of page

 If you happen to meet each other again by some crazy coincidence, continue the conversation where you left off the last time.
 As if no time has passed since.

 Be instructed that if during the conversation it turns out both of you were on the same elementary school as kids, it doesn't affect the conversation a single bit.
 It remains exactly the same.
+No emotion of surprise.
+No joy.
+Continue like you're running through the company's bookkeeping.

-It must be at night that you empty and place your fish pods, since there's no hiding at the flat, near treeless grasslands during the day.
+It must be at night that you empty and place your fish traps, since there's no hiding at the flat, near treeless grasslands during the day.
 In other words, it might be crowded at the grasslands during the night.

 But also then, under the full moon, the interactions and conversations are identical.
 Including the subject of seeking peewit eggs.
 Both of you will not, of course, admit doing something illegal at night.
 Frisians are masters in avoiding sensitive topics.
 What else, after centuries of being washed away regularly during great floods with great loss of life?
 They know how to bury emotions deep in a shallow sea.
-Besides that, can you trust the other that he won't empty or steal your fish pod?
+Besides that, can you trust the other that he won't empty or steal your fish trap?
 Only the way you lighten your pipe or cigarette goes with much more care, in order not to be noticed.

 Good luck! and you know